-When it comes to assisting our adult clients with autism, we can work alongside other health professionals managing your care to ensure holistic goals are met more effectively.
+When it comes to assisting our adult clients, we can work alongside other health professionals managing your care to ensure holistic goals are met more effectively.

-This allows for complete understanding in regards to our clients strengths and weaknesses.
-We want to help you build your communication comfort and skill in multiple domains and can collaborate well with:
+This allows for complete understanding in regards to your unique strengths and weaknesses.
+We want to help you build your communication comfort and skill in multiple domains and we collaborate well with:

 - Psychologists: assist to understand your emotional & mental needs.